sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - role (index 33): The relationship(s) between the entity, and this tag or the referenced software component.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

   An initial set of pre-defined role index and text values are defined in {{indexed-entity-role}} that are based on the roles defined in {{SWID}}.
-These pre-defined roles are registered with IANA in the "SWID/CoSWID Entity Role Values" registry {{iana-entity-role}}, and MAY be expanded in the future.
+These pre-defined roles are registered with IANA in the "SWID/CoSWID Entity Role Value" registry {{iana-entity-role}}, and MAY be expanded in the future.

   The value of a role item MUST be one of the following:

-  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Entity Role Values" registry.
+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Entity Role Value" registry.
   - An index value in the range 128 through 255, to indicate that a private use index value is used.
   - A string value prefixed with "x_", to indicate that a private use string value is used.